 “Just be yourself.”

-You: “Mom, I can’t make any friends in this new school.”
+You: “Mom, I’m really sad and frustrated that I can’t make friends in this new school.”

 Mom: “Just be yourself, honey; you will make friends!”

 Sure, you don’t want your mom to start lecturing you about how horribly awkward you are, but let’s think through this advice of “be yourself” for a few minutes.

 YOU need social help.

 YOU are frustrated, sad, and lonely.